-A new year means new rules and new requirements for your California Insurance CE!
-But don’t worry, we have five new hacks to help you quickly and affordably pass your continuing education in 2021.
+A new year means new rules for your CA Insurance CE!
+But don’t worry.
+We have five California insurance CE hacks to help you quickly and affordably pass your continuing education in 2022.

 1. Complete your CE at least 30 days prior to your license renewal.